First Black female AG in US history to defend the NFL in racial discrimination lawsuit – KION546

 The NFL hired former US Attorney General Loretta Lynch as part of its defense counsel against the class-action lawsuit filed by former Miami Dolphins head coach Brian Flores, a spokesperson for the league told CNN on Wednesday.

+Lynch joined the firm, which also represented the league on concussion issues, in 2019.
+Lynch led an independent investigation into Syracuse University’s Department of Public Safety in the wake of student protests in 2020 over the university’s handling of racist incidents on campus.

-When asked about the NFL hiring Lynch, the legal team representing Flores did not have a comment.
+When asked about the NFL hiring Lynch, the legal team representing Flores did not comment.

-The Giants organization issued a statement standing by its process and decision to hire Daboll.
+The Giants organization earlier this month issued a statement standing by its process and decision to hire Daboll.

 “We are pleased and confident with the process that resulted in the hiring of Brian Daboll,” the team’s statement read.
 “We interviewed an impressive and diverse group of candidates.
 The fact of the matter is, Brian Flores was in the conversation to be our head coach until the eleventh hour.
 Ultimately, we hired the individual we felt was most qualified to be our next head coach.”